Vena Blog

 The Average Revenue for Small Businesses Is $1,221,884

-Many small businesses generate substantial revenue—with the overall average across all US small businesses being $1,221,884—contributing significantly to the overall economy.
+Many small businesses generate substantial revenue—with the overall average across all US small businesses being $1,221,884—contributing substantially to the overall economy.

-However, a significant portion of small businesses fall within the lower revenue brackets.
+However, many small businesses fall within the lower revenue brackets.
 Let's explore some key statistics to understand this distribution in more detail.

-• Despite their size, small businesses generate a remarkable 32.6% of the known value of U.S. exports.4
+6. Despite their size, small businesses generate a remarkable 32.6% of the known value of U.S. exports.5

 Did You Know?